⏱️General Chemistry II

 ΔG=ΔG°+RTlnQ\Delta G = \Delta G° + RT \ln Q

-• Q (reaction quotient) represents the current ratio of products to reactants—not the equilibrium ratio
+• Q (reaction quotient) is the current ratio of products to reactants, calculated the same way as K but using current concentrations or pressures, not equilibrium values.

-• When Q < K, ΔG<0\Delta G < 0 and the reaction proceeds forward spontaneously toward equilibrium
+• When Q < K, ΔG<0\Delta G < 0 and the reaction proceeds forward spontaneously.

-• When Q = K, ΔG=0\Delta G = 0 and the system has reached equilibrium—no net driving force remains
+• When Q = K, ΔG=0\Delta G = 0 and the system is at equilibrium.

-Compare: ΔG°\Delta G° vs. ΔG\Delta G—students frequently confuse these. ΔG°\Delta G° is a fixed property of the reaction (like a "default setting"), while ΔG\Delta G changes based on actual concentrations.
-If an FRQ gives you concentrations that aren't 1 M, you must use the Q equation.
+Compare: ΔG°\Delta G° vs. ΔG\Delta G. Students frequently confuse these. ΔG°\Delta G° is a fixed property of the reaction at standard conditions (like a "default setting"), while ΔG\Delta G changes based on actual concentrations.
+If a problem gives you concentrations that aren't 1 M, you must use the Q equation.

 Electrochemistry Connection

-Electrochemical cells convert chemical energy directly to electrical work, and the cell potential is just another way of expressing Gibbs free energy.
+Electrochemical cells convert chemical energy directly to electrical work.
+The cell potential is just another way of expressing Gibbs free energy.

 Gibbs Free Energy and Cell Potential